 Walk the East Devon Way

-The East Devon Way has had a makeover, this beautiful inland route had almost been forgotten but we have put it back on the map with a new guidebook and an interactive map listing businesses within easy reach of the path.
+The East Devon Way has had a makeover.
+This beautiful inland walking route has been put back on the map with a new guidebook and an on-line interactive map listing businesses within easy reach of the path.
 Why not walk the route and discover Devon's hidden gems?

 Get a certificate and a badge

-To celebrate the makeover we have created a certificate which will be awarded to everyone who walks the entire route, the first 50 people will also receive a sew on badge.
+We have created a certificate which will be awarded to everyone who contacts us to let us know they have walked the entire route.
 It is not necessary to complete the walk in one go, it has been split into six day or half day walks.
 Once you have completed the challenge, click here and complete the "I walked the East Devon Way!" form.
-Then all you have to do is send it into our office to receive your completion certificate and a badge.
+Then all you have to do is send it into our office to receive your completion certificate.

 New circular routes off the East Devon Way